 If the seat back is adjustable, it is adjusted to a position specified by the vehicle manufacturer.
 If there is more than one inclination position closest to the position specified by the manufacturer, set the seat back inclination to the position closest to and rearward of the manufacturer specified position.
-If the head restraint position is independent of the seat back inclination position, compliance is determined at a seat back inclination position specified by the manufacturer.
-Adjust the head restraint to the highest position of vertical adjustment intended for occupant use.
+If the head restraint position is independent of the seat back inclination position, compliance is determined at a seat back inclination position of vertical adjustment intended for occupant use.
 Adjust the head restraint to the rearmost (relative to the seat) position of horizontal adjustment backset position.